superstar1000/qb-atmrobbery/README.md

 Config file for easy access

-Tested on QB but non tested on ESX should work though!
+Tested on QB but not tested on ESX should work though!